-I’m a food writer, which breaks down to two restaurant meals per day that are often driven by a pending assignment, or by an endless hunger for variety.
-That said, I occasionally get a spare meal, and when that happens, I gravitate toward a favorite spot that doesn’t require a two-hour round-trip drive.
-Learn about 10 of my regular haunts.
+I’m a food writer, which breaks down to two restaurant meals per day that are driven by a pending assignment or an endless hunger for variety.
+I do occasionally get a spare meal, and when that happens, I gravitate toward a favorite spot that doesn’t require a two-hour round-trip.
+Learn about 10 of my regular Los Angeles restaurants in alphabetical order.

 There aren’t many sure things in the restaurant world, but when chef Bryant Ng and wife Kim teamed with Josh Loeb and Zoe Nathan for a follow-up to The Spice Table, that was all I needed to know.
 Cassia is more ambitious, and much larger, than their late great Little Tokyo restaurant.
 Ng leans heavily on Southeast Asian flavors, particularly Singapore and Vietnam.
 I typically bring big groups of friends and family, since the menu lends itself to sharing.
 White pepper crab is a must when Dungeness crab is in season.
 I’m also a sucker for sunbathing prawns, naan with chickpea curry, and Vietnamese coffee pudding.
 Also, where else are you going to find charcuterie like Sichuan lamb ham and smoked curried duck?
 Nowhere.